Last updated: June 20, 2026

 Where can I get help if I feel overwhelmed after birth?

 Call or text 1-833-TLC-MAMA for the National Maternal Mental Health Hotline.
 It is free, confidential, and available 24/7.
-If you are in immediate danger or may hurt yourself or someone else, call 911 or 988 now.
+If you are in immediate danger, call 911 or 988 now.

 About this guide